Anonymous Bittorrent Proxy vs VPN (Choosing the Best Torrent Proxy)

-Although in general we recommend using a torrent-friendly VPN for your anonymous torrent file-sharing needs, below is our recommended BitTorrent proxy provider.
-The difference between a proxy and a VPN is explained further down the page.
+Although in general we recommend using a torrent-friendly VPN to download torrents anonymously, below are our recommended BitTorrent proxy services.

 TorGuard (select ‘Proxy' from the menu at the top) offers a very attractively-priced torrent proxy server package.
 TorGuard's proxy service is specifically tailored for torrent users and costs less than $4 per month for an annual subscription (a massive 33% discount off the regular $5.95 month-to-month price).